Kolektivo/kolektivo-dapp/DEVELOPMENT.md

 This app uses direct routing which basically just derives the available routes from the exports of all the /pages throughout the app.
 Whatever is put into the /pages folder and exported will be an available route throughout the app automatically.

+You can learn more about direct routing (routing without configration) here: https://docs.aurelia.io/developer-guides/cheat-sheet#new-in-v2-routing-without-configuration-direct-routing

 ## Dependency Injection

 We use the default dependency injection in Aurelia 2.
 More information about how this is set up can be found at https://docs.aurelia.io/getting-to-know-aurelia/dependency-injection-di.